 It’s my mission to always bring you recipes that I can stand behind 100%.
 Every time I hit publish I feel excited to add to the pile but this one has me a little more giddy than usual.

-“So good” he said with with eyes half closed, two jazz hands and looking up towards the sky like he was praying for a giant version of the bar to appear and just fall on top of him.
+“So good,” he said with eyes half closed, two jazz hands and looking up towards the sky like he was praying for a giant version of the bar to appear and just fall on top of him.

 They are good, and so easy to make at home.
 Make that super-easy if you have a Trader Joe’s nearby because that’s where you can find the speculoos cookies and those addictive jars of cookie butter.
 If you don’t have a TJ’s handy no worries, you can still use any other brand of cookies and cookie butter.

-Let’s break these sweet layers of dessert heaven down.
+Let’s break these sweet layers of cookie butter dessert heaven down.

 The base is crushed speculoos cookies and butter- duh!
 Because cookie butter needs more butter.
 Fact!

 Top that with the cookie butter straight from the jar, and I dare you to try and not take a lick of the spoon at this stage.
 Finish the bars off with a blanket of cream cheese frosting and more crushed cookies.

 Cut these bars on the small side or not, I don’t care.
 I’ll still be your friend even if you don’t cut them and just eat it as one giant 8×8 inch square.